-On a rest stop on a beautiful river road bike ride yesterday, I found myself skipping rocks in the river and thinking about my dad.
-I have a very special memory of my dad teaching me to skip rocks on a lake when I was probably 7 or 8 years old.
+Whenever I stand on the edge of a lake or river, I find myself picking up small, flat rocks to skip across the water.
+I have a very special memory of my dad teaching me to skip rocks at Yellowstone Lake when I was probably 7 or 8 years old.

-Yesterday was Father’s Day, so first and foremost, Happy Father’s Day to all the dads!
-I hope it was a great day!
+Father’s Day is coming up, so first and foremost, Happy Father’s Day to all the dads!

 Many dads kid that they are just little boys at heart.
 They need their toys and play time.
 There are some lessons to be learned there for students, especially those who struggle in school.